Home

 Key Takeaways

-• Weight gain and swelling are common side effects of cancer treatment, often caused by medications and fluid retention
+• Weight gain and swelling are common side effects of cancer treatment, often caused by medications and fluid retention.

-• While managing weight gain during treatment is important, it's crucial to prioritize overall health and avoid extreme dieting
+• While managing weight gain during treatment is important, it's crucial to prioritize overall health and avoid extreme dieting.

 Though certain cancer treatments can cause weight loss due to nausea and loss of appetite, many people are surprised to discover that cancer can also lead to weight gain.